 Each such individual is known as a Designated Protection Person.
+(Small affiliates can delete one, or maximum two, from a, b, c and d below).

-- a) Tara Institute onsite person.

-- b) The Centre Director.

-- c) Executive committee member with oversight of Protecting from Abuse, who will support the Designated Protection Person and oversee the development of Protecting from Abuse policy and practice.
+- a) Tara Institute onsite person Centre Manager. - b) The Director. - c) Board member with oversight of Protecting from Abuse, who will support the Designated Protection Person and oversee the development of Protecting from Abuse policy and practice.

-d) Chair of the Executive Committee.
+d) Chair of the Board.

-IF YOU HAVE ANY CONCERNS - TELL THE DESIGNATED PROTECTION PERSON
+IF YOU HAVE ANY CONCERNS -TELL THE DESIGNATED PROTECTION PERSON